edgedb/edgedb/docs/guides/auth/oauth.rst

    });

    /**
-    * Redirects OAuth requests to EdgeDB Auth OAuth authorize redirect
+    * Redirects OAuth requests to Gel Auth OAuth authorize redirect
     * with the PKCE challenge, and saves PKCE verifier in an HttpOnly
     * cookie for later retrieval.
     *